nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 Booking date                 str, of the following format mm/dd/YYYY Currency                     str, optional
 ```

+## Code
+This code can be found in repository as a [notebook](https://github.com/nonvisual/budget_optimization/blob/main/data/Data%20preparation.ipynb)

 ## The whole series of posts
 1. [Budget optimization intro](/2020/11/22/budget-optimization-intro)